petros-d/docs/docs/runtime-version-lifecycle-policy.md

 - Minor = `.0`
 - Patch = `.6`

-A Runtime Docker image will be published for most major and minor versions of Apache Airflow and often feature additional functionality.
-For Airflow 2.1 and 2.2, for example, Astronomer published a same-day release of a corresponding Runtime Docker image with a set of [Deferrable Operators](deferrable-operators) that are not available in the open source project.
+A Runtime Docker image will be published for most major and minor versions of Apache Airflow.
+Astronomer is committed to same-day releases of of Runtime images for supported community Airflow versions.

 It is considered safe to upgrade to minor and patch versions within a major version.
 Upgrade guidance for major and LTS versions is provided with each release.
 There is no relation between a Runtime release's version number and its release channel.